-A number of the operational systems and services on which CRND relies are provided or supported by third party suppliers.
-During the year the DMO has undertaken a review of its most significant IT systems in the context of current and anticipated business requirements including those of CRND and is working to enhance and improve transaction processing systems.
+During the year the DMO has continued to strengthen the resilience of systems and is working to enhance and improve transaction processing systems including increased automation of certain business critical processes.
 These improvements include the technology contingency processes and the ease of operating from alternative sites.

 The DMO has put in place structured business continuity arrangements to ensure it is able to continue market operations in the event of an internal or external incident that threatens business operations.